Delph1/LNU_project/README.md

 Since I have an ambition of making this a moveable gadget I need to make it battery-powered.
 A battery pack or power bank will solve the power source.

 I was unable to find the current draw of the joystick, but since it will rarely be used I choose to omit that.
-The buzzer has a peak consumption of 30mA, which is almsost as much as the Pico W, will also rarely be used.
+The buzzer has a peak consumption of 30mA, which is almsost as much as the Pico WH, will also rarely be used.

 I will instead focus on the "always on" sensors.
 That gives us a current draw of 46.5 mA, which is then true for most of the time, but not all.

 Worst case scenario it will nearly double that of just under 80 mA.

-A Pico W can be powered by two AA batteries.
+A Pico WH can be powered by two AA batteries.
 These have 2500 mAh of energy on average.

 That means I could run the gadget on two batteries for: 5000 /46.5 ~ 107.5 hours , or 4.5 days.
 Not great.